+- 4 Reporting

-- 4.3 Fund Financial Statements - 4.3.4 Proprietary Funds Financial Statements - 4.3.4.81 Risk Pools Statement of Net Position Additional Reporting Instructions
+- 4.3 Fund Financial Statements

+- 4.3.4 Proprietary Funds Financial Statements

+4.3.4.81 Risk Pools - Statement of Net Position - Additional Reporting Instructions not use the accounting described in the following pages.
-All risk pools are required to report using the enterprise fund model.
-The following financial reporting guidance is specifically designed for pools where there is transference of risk from the participant to the pool.
-Pools acting solely in banking and/or claims servicing agent capacity will not use the accounting described in the following pages.
 They do not have a transfer of risk and should report claims-servicing revenue and administrative costs.
 Amounts collected or due from participants, and amounts paid or to be paid for settling claims, should be reported simply as a component of net position or liability.